 If you would like to update us with your child’s wider interests and successes out of school please use the “Wider Interest Contact form” on the page with the same name.

 Pink & Blue Day for Breast & Testicular Cancer raised the brilliant sum of £762.46 on Thursday, many thanks to all who contributed.
 The ‘Sweets in the Jar’ was won by Neave Anderson 6S2 with 927 sweeties, and the raffle of ‘a meal for two’ at the Blue Door was number 56 – 60 and won by Mr J McQuaker.

 Tree of Knowledge Parental Engagement Evening Photos

 Four pupils of the Thurso High School running group decided to take advantage of the Mey 10K to raise money for the local Cancer Information and Support Group and the School Fund.
 People were asked to guess the total time that the 8 runners would take to complete the run.
 In total £397 was raised which included a generous donation from the Blue Door in Thurso. £200 was donated to the Cancer Group with the remaining £197 being given to the High School fund.
 Evelyn Simpson won the prize for being the closest to the total time of 8 hrs 9 minutes and 55 seconds.
 The pupils would like to thank all the people who kindly donated to their chosen charities.

 Missed the School’s Art Exhibition?

 View photos of the exhibits in our Photo Gallery.

-Mrs Kathryn Mackay has been appointed Acting Head Teacher .
+Mrs Kathryn Mackay is Acting Head Teacher .
 Should you require to speak with her please contact Reception in the first instance.